 Safety Never Takes a Day Off

 Roofing safety is a topic that many homeowners often don’t consider when meeting with potential roofing contractors for their roof replacement.
-More so, many inexperienced homeowners, in an effort to save money, will opt for DIY repairs or replacements with little to no regard for their own safety.
+More so, many inexperienced homeowners, to save money, will opt for DIY repairs or replacements with little to no regard for their own safety.
 Failing to take all the proper safety precautions can lead to serious injury and possibly, death.
 However, safety procedures are not just for homeowners.
 As we’ve mentioned before in previous articles, it is important to ask potential roofing contractors what safety policies they have in place.
-It is imperative that you choose a roofing contractor that is committed to the well-being of your home and their employees.
+You must choose a roofing contractor that is committed to the well-being of your home and its employees.
 After all, the possibility of falling is not any less for roofers than it is for homeowners.

 Safety Equipment: A Must